IamAdiSri/federated_learning_bda/README.md

-# Flagging Hate Speech and Cyber-Bullying in Private Chats
+# Federated Learning for Flagging Hate Speech and Cyber-Bullying in Private Chats
 Using distributed machine learning and federated learning techniques to preserve privacy when learning from personal data.

 ## Architecture